NREL/foundational-industry-energy-data/_sources/ind_data.rst.txt

 U.S. Census Bureau
 ******************

+Most data collected by the Census Bureau relate to the economic characteristics of industry.
+The Economic Census does report electricity use in kWh, in addition to fuel purchases (in $).
+The Economic Census also provides individual tables for materials and fuels consumed by industries.

 * `Economic Census <https://www.census.gov/programs-surveys/economic-census.html>`_: Survey conducted every five years on economic characteristics of industrial establishments.
+  * Example 2017 tables (link to zip folder) for materials consumed by `mining <https://www2.census.gov/programs-surveys/economic-census/data/2017/sector21/EC1721MATFUEL.zip>`_ and `manufacturing <https://www2.census.gov/programs-surveys/economic-census/data/2017/sector31/EC1731MATFUEL.zip>`_.
 * `Annual Integrated Economic Survey (AIES) <https://www.census.gov/programs-surveys/aies.html>`_: Annual survey that includes economic characteristics of manufacturing establishments.
 * `Quarterly Survey of Plant Capacity Utilization (QPC) <https://www.census.gov/programs-surveys/qpc.html>`_: Quarterly survey that provides statistics on the rates of industrial capacity utilization and average weekly operating hours.